burakekim/MTL_homoscedastic_SRB/README.md

 Framework
 ---------------------
-- This works constructs a multi-task learning framework in which the main segmentation task is coupled with the auxilliary image reconstruction and edge extraction tasks.
+- This work constructs a multi-task learning framework in which the main segmentation task is coupled with the auxilliary image reconstruction and edge extraction tasks.
 A homoscedastic uncertainty aware-objective function is formed where individual loss contributions are learned throughout the training procedure, along with the default weights.

 ![alt text](ims/motiv.png)